webKrafters/auto-bst/readme.md

 ## remove(value: T): this

-Dissociates from its tree an associated node whose `value` property is `isSameValue` as the `value` parameter.
+Disassociates from its tree an associated node whose `value` property is `isSameValue` as the `value` parameter.

 ## removeNode(node: <a href="#tree-node">TreeNode&lt;T&gt;</a>): this

-Dissociates an associated node from its tree.<br />
+Disassociates an associated node from its tree.<br />
 <u>Alternate API:</u> `node.free(...)`

 - An attempt to remove an unassociated node is a `ReferenceError`.

 ## synchronize(node: <a href="#tree-node">TreeNode&lt;T&gt;</a>): this

-*This method synchronizes changes in the value property of an associated undetached node with its tree.
+*This method synchronizes changes in the value property of an undetached node with its tree.
 - When a node value property is set to a new value, this method is notified automatically.
 - When a user mutates a node value property, they may use this method to do the synchronization manually.